codersMom/angular100-labs-2020-06-22/Ch03-DataBinding/1typecheck-data/README.md

     }
     ```

-1. Import the Album class.
+7. Import the Album class.

     ```typescript
     import { Album } from "./albums/album.model";
     ```

-1. Now make the property of albumsArray be of type Album[]
+8. Now make the property of albumsArray be of type Album[]

     ```typescript
     albumsArray: Album[];
     ```

-1. You should now get errors about the data not quite matching up.
-Fix the hard-coded array items to update the id and onSale.
+9. You should now get errors about the data not quite matching up.
+Fix the hard-coded array items to update the id and isOnSale.
 For currency, data may not exists so add a question mark so data looks something like this:

     ```typescript
     export interface Album {